 Supporting Civic Sustainability

-The stronger our neighboring communities are, the strong we are a whole.
+The stronger our neighboring communities are, the stronger we are as a whole.
 Through various economic development and infrastructure donations, the SMSC is committed to helping others build the foundation for self-sufficiency, a higher quality of life and growth and prosperity.

 Honoring Those Who Sacrificed All